Anchorsify/Anchorsify.github.io/_summons/Snake.md

 ###### 4. Abilities
 **Standard Actions**
-Hydra may use Dodge, Move, and Block as described in the Combat chapter of the PHB, without their summoner needing to spend AP.
+Hydra may use the Block, Dodge, Move, and Search actions as described in the Combat chapter of the PHB, without their summoner needing to spend AP.
 They may use Take The Hit normally, but commanding them to do so costs 5 AP.

 **Combine** *(Speed 0)*
 This requires the hydras to all be within 50 yards of one another.
 They physically combine into a single being, their bodies seeming to melt together while maintaining however many distinct heads.
 This has the following effects: